 If you disagree, you may need to gather evidence supporting your case and attend a hearing with your child's other parent.
 During the hearing, the court will examine your position and evidence before deciding whether the current order should be modified.

-At Conner & Roberts, PLLC, our custody and support modification lawyers can usher you through the order modification process, building a comprehensive case that increases your chances of receiving a positive outcome from the court.
+At Conner & Roberts, PLLC, our lawyers can usher you through the order modification process, building a comprehensive case that increases your chances of receiving a positive outcome from the court.